We may earn commission from affiliate links β

 You’ve made the journey to Zadar and now need to know where to eat.
 Given this is our hometown, we have some great tips for you.
 These are the restaurants in Zadar that we recommend.

-If you are looking for something a bit more upmarket, FoΕ‘a is the restaurant for you.
-Serving traditional Dalmatian food with a bit of a modern twist, this place specializes in fish and has a tremendous Croatian wine list to go with it.
+If you are looking for something a bit more upmarket, Foša is the restaurant for you.
+Serving traditional Dalmatian food with a bit of a modern twist, this place specializes in fish and has a huge Croatian wine list to go with it.
 More than 120 varieties!
-Located in the little FoΕ‘a harbor of Old Town, after which this restaurant is named, enjoy breathtaking Adriatic Sea views from the terrace.
+Located in the little Foša harbor of Old Town, after which this restaurant is named, enjoy breathtaking Adriatic Sea views from the terrace.
 Perfect for a romantic dinner or a big night out.
 This is one of my favorite Zadar restaurants.

 Restaurant Bruschetta

 Known for its beautiful plates of hearty Mediterranean and Dalmatian cuisine, enjoy lunch or dinner at this establishment.
-The menu is full of excellent options for all palates, from pizza to octopus salad, and the prices are reasonable.
+The menu has excellent options for all palates, from pizza to octopus salad, and the prices are reasonable.
 House wines are delicious and come highly recommended.
 Enjoy dining indoors or take a seat on the charming patio.
-Free Wi-Fi is available in case you need to catch up on a few emails or post some holiday shots online.
+Free Wi-Fi is available if you need to catch up on a few emails or post some holiday shots online.
 This is the Zadar restaurant we love for pasta dishes.

 Pet Bunara

 You’re in for a real treat when dining at Pet Bunara.
-Serving up a fusion of contemporary dishes alongside Mediterranean meals, stop in for lunch, dinner, or simply a glass of the delicious house wine.
-Whether you are in the mood for a romantic evening or a family dinner, this charming and cozy restaurant does it right.
+Serving up a fusion of contemporary dishes alongside Mediterranean meals, stop in for lunch, dinner, or simply a glass of delicious house wine.
 The prices are reasonable, the staff are knowledgeable, and the service is fantastic.
+Whether you want a romantic evening or a family dinner, this charming and cozy restaurant does it right.

 Nostalgie Restaurant